White Sox vs. Guardians Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Luis Robert, Steven Kwan and others in the Chicago White Sox-Cleveland Guardians matchup at Guaranteed Rate Field on Wednesday at 8:10 PM ET.
+Player props are available for Luis Robert and Steven Kwan, among others, when the Chicago White Sox host the Cleveland Guardians at Guaranteed Rate Field on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!